earth6r/Analytics0001/README.md

 TODAY TODO:
 - add color blind message and maybe a color blind mode to update toast success/error classNames to be bg instead of border
-- reset settings button (delete all local storage) - "Other" tab
+- reset settings button (delete all local storage or if db is integrated, change db settings to initial state) - "Other" tab
 - index db based on existing queries being used
 - move components into index.tsx files in each directory
 - use progress bar somewhere maybe buying progress for each user with 5 steps so any step is considered 20% of the progress